odinuv/web/slides/sql-join/slides.md

 <section markdown='1'>
 ## Insert -- dates
-- Dates are inserted as strings (usually `Y-m-d`) or with conversion function.
+- Dates are inserted as strings (usually `Y-m-d`) or with a conversion function.
 - Insert date -- PostgreSQL (first) vs. MySQL (second):

 {% highlight sql %}